randydom/AnroidIosJNI/Readme.md

     11. attaching .a to the ios project.

 # ------------------------what can be done further---------------
-    3. ui for ios, listview/tableview.
+    1. ui for ios, listview/tableview.
-    4. code formatter for ios.
+    2. code formatter for ios.
-    5. adding code from folders retaining folder structure and build from Android code base without copying.
+    3. in Xcode adding files with relative path from android project instead of absolute path.
-    6. junit and expresso recorder tests.
+    4. junit and expresso recorder tests.